How Long are sessions?

 Additionally, all of our counselors completed their education through CACREP accredited programs.
 “CACREP accreditation provides recognition that the content and quality of the program has been evaluated and meets or exceeds national standards set by the profession.”
 See the CACREP website for more information.

-If you still have questions concerning the terms LPC or LPC-Intern, feel free to reach out!
+If you still have questions concerning the terms LPC or LPC Associate, feel free to reach out!
 We will be happy to clarify and get you connected to a counselor who is a best fit for your needs.